doanduyhai/Achilles/achilles-thrift/src/test/java/info/archinnov/achilles/test/integration/README.markdown

 > -DcassandraHost=&lt;host&gt;:&lt;port&gt;

- Please note that you should create first an "achilles" keyspace in your Cassandra server as follow:
+ Please note that you should create first an "achilles_test" keyspace in your Cassandra server as follow:

  * CREATE KEYSPACE achilles_test WITH placement_strategy = 'SimpleStrategy' AND strategy_options = {replication_factor:1}